Which directive applies to pleasure craft?

 The RCD contains both administrative and protective requirements.
 The administrative requirements are that the vessel bear the CE mark and that the manufacturer creates a technical information file.
 For complete vessels or hulls, this dossier shall include test reports or calculations showing that the vessel is sufficiently stable under the expected sea conditions.
 The manufacturer must also complete a declaration of conformity.

 The RCD shall also establish the requirements for self-certification by the manufacturer of the vessel or for the type of testing by a notified body and/or quality control procedures.
-These are listed in a number of "modules" and depend on the size of the vessel, the sea conditions under which it is to be used and whether one of the relevant harmonised standards has been applied in the construction of the vessel.
+These are listed in a number of "modules" and depend on the size of the vessel, the sea conditions under which it is to be used and whether one of the relevant harmonized standards has been applied in the construction of the vessel.

 What are the RCD protection requirements for pleasure craft?